WWGS Strategy

 Aim

-To bring about an increasing spread, number and mix of post-primary schools engaging in and availing of quality Global Citizenship Education in Ireland.
+To bring about an increasing spread, number and mix of post-primary schools engaging in and availing of quality Global Citizenship Education (GCE) in Ireland.

 Programme Outcomes